strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/routes.md

 <SideBySideColumn>

-Our goal is to:
+**🎯 Goals**:

-- explicitly define a routes configuration for the "Reviews" content-type,
+- Explicitly define a routes configuration for the "Reviews" content-type.
-- configure the route used when creating a review to:
+- Configure the route used when creating a review to:
   - bypass the default Strapi authentication system
   - and restrict access depending on the [previously defined custom policy](/dev-docs/backend-customization/examples/policies).